blavejr/perspective-work-example/README.md

 to the outside it can simply request a safe json representation of the entity to share via toJSON

+# Setup and Docker
+The app is dockerized and orchastrated with docker-compose, a simple docker-compose up is all you need to get started.
+Docker will spin up
+- a mongodb container
+- the application nodejs container, running alpine node 21

 # Getting Started
 1. setup your environment, copy the `.env.example` to a new file `.env`